 Frankly, I don’t think it takes much character or imagination to be anti-war.
 The real challenge is to stare unblinking into the corridors of human history and try to understand why we keep doing this: why such costly, heart-rending bloodbaths, century after century? and why do we insist on writing, reading, and making movies about it?

 One hundred years ago this August, all of Europe was mobilized to fight the costliest, bloodiest war to date—also, I think, the most consequential war of modern times.
 It changed not just the nature of, but also the general attitude toward war—stripped all the glory from it, such glory as there was.
-Men would no longer march into battle wearing flashy uniforms and waving shiny swords; instead of gold epaulets and buttons, their clothes would be the color of mud.
-Instead of weapons with short range and indifferent aim, they would man guns designed to pour rapid-fire death and destruction on the other side.
+After 1914, men would no longer march into battle wearing flashy uniforms and waving shiny swords; instead of gold epaulets and buttons, their clothes would be the color of mud.
+Instead of weapons with short range and indifferent aim, they would man guns designed to pour out rapid-fire death and destruction.
 World War I caught 19th-century people by surprise with 20th-century technology, and it destroyed about one-fifth of an entire generation in Europe.
 It also set the stage for the next generation to fight an even more destructive war.

-World War I was good for “absolutely nothin’,” and pacifism has been on the rise ever since (even though pacifism doesn’t seem to help us avoid conflict).
-Though nobody appears to like it, war still has a powerful hold on the human imagination; it’s a staple of movies and literature.
+World War I was good for “absolutely nothin’,” and yet, though nobody appears to like it, war still has a powerful hold on the human imagination.
+It’s a staple of movies and literature.
 Especially fantasy literature.
 Even (or especially) Christian fantasy literature.
 The Chronicles of Narnia begin and end with wars (or at least battles).
-LOTR strides from one armed conflict to another, and Andrew Peterson’s Wingfeather Saga winds up with a final showdown between the Wingfeather allies and Gnag the Nameless with his hordes of Fangs.
+Lord of the Rings strides from one armed conflict to another, and Andrew Peterson’s Wingfeather Saga winds up with a final showdown between the Wingfeather allies and Gnag the Nameless with his hordes of Fangs.
 As I was reading it, I thought, “Hey—there are a lot of battles in this story.
 Is the author glorifying war?”

 To write about something, even extensively, is not necessarily to “glorify” it.
 But yes, in a narrow sense these books do glorify war–of a certain kind.
-Good and evil are clearly staked out (and often fought out) in the three preceding volumes, even though, as we follow Janner, Kalmar, and Leeli, we become all too familiar with their faults and weaknesses.
+Good and evil are clearly staked out (and often fought out) in all four Wingfeather volumes, even though, as we follow Janner, Kalmar, and Leeli, we become all too familiar with their faults and weaknesses.
 Their goodness is not so much what they are as who they follow: the Maker, clearly God, who not only creates them but directs them and equips them to fight.
 The enemy is not a demon, completely black of heart.
-As we’re let into his heart, we see how he went wrong and understand that there may be hope even for him.
+As we’re let into the villain’s heart, we see how he went wrong and understand that there may be hope even for him.
 But first he has to be subdued.
-Giving him what he wants (i.e., not fighting him) allows evil to have its way and produce even more evil.
+Giving him what he wants (i.e., not resisting him) allows evil to have its way and produce even more evil.
 Sometimes, bad people have to be stopped.

-Christians should understand this better than anyone, for our faith is in permanent conflict with the rest of the world.
+Christians should understand this better than anyone, for Christian faith is in permanent conflict with the rest of the world.
 That’s why the New Testament is full of military metaphors, and the Old Testament includes plenty of the real thing.
-Even in the secular world, war can be justified when one side is clearly in the wrong and intends to do more wrong—good vs. evil is a theme most of us understand, if we haven’t been “educated” out of it.
+Christians gave the world a “just war” theory, where bloody conflict can be justified when one side is clearly in the wrong and intends to do more wrong.
+Good vs. evil is a theme most of us understand, if we haven’t been “educated” out of it.

-But there’s another dimension of war that Andrew Peterson (and other writers, particularly Christians) address full-on.
+But there’s another dimension of war that Andrew Peterson (and other writers, such as C. S. Lewis) address full-on.
 In an early chapter of The Warden and the Wolf King, Neeli Wingfeather is grieving the losses of a battle and remembering how her beloved hound Nugget had died on an earlier occasion while defending her.

 And yet here she was, months later, on another terrible day, experiencing a miraculous lightening of her heart’s burden at the memory of Nugget’s selfless act.
 It was as if a strand connected that day with this one and the Maker’s pleasure was coursing through it like blood in a vein.
 Then she thought of this one battle, in which there were countless acts of heroism, sacrifice, and honor, which were seen and which would be remembered long after the heroes died and became points of light in a dark sky, connected by memories like constellations, each of which painted a picture that all the darkness of the universe could never quench.
 Light danced along the strands.

 Irresponsibly romantic?
 The kind of drivel that “corporations” and “governments” use to lure young men into laying down their lives for narrow, stupid gains?
-I think the nerve runs too deep to be dismissed as mere exploitation, though warmongers are often guilty of that.
+I think the nerve runs too deep to be dismissed as mere exploitation, though warmongers are certainly guilty of that.
 The way we see things is not necessarily the way God sees things, and He is never cynical.
-While many (most) wars are incredibly wasteful and pointless, some are not.
+While many (most) wars are incredibly wasteful and pointless, some are not–at least, not pointless.
 And battle seems to have a deep-rooted appeal, particularly to men (watch this clip and see if you can’t understand it, just a little*).
 It’s as if men are called to find out what’s in them: savagery or heroism, cruelty or self-sacrifice, the worst or the best.
 War brought out the best in Louis Zamperini and eventually led him to Christ.
-Many other young men can tell a similar story.
+Many other young warriors can tell a similar story.

 We still pray that our sons (and now, our daughters) will never have to go to war.
 But we should also acknowledge the appeal, and allow that God may just have a place for it somewhere in the big scheme of things.